SamsungSLAV/festral/README.md

  BOARD=#name of the board or arch of target BUILD_TYPE=#debug or somthing else, I don't know for what it is COMMIT=#name of the built commit
- BUILD_TIME=#build time in format YYYYMMDDHHMMSS TOOLCHAIN=#name of toolchain used for build BUILDER=#username of builder
+ BUILD_TIME=#build time in format YYYYMMDDHHMMSS.
+This field is mandatory for build meta.
+ TOOLCHAIN=#name of toolchain used for build BUILDER=#username of builder
  BUILD_STATUS=#result of build (SUCCEED and FAILED are known, but may be
- #there are other ones)
+ #there are other ones).
+This field is mandatory for build parsers.
  BUILD_HASH=#hash of the build
  REPO_NAME=#name of the built repository
  BRANCH=#name of the built branch
- OUT_DIR=#output directory where build put built targets
+ OUT_DIR=#output directory where build put built targets.
+This field is mandatory for build meta.

  #In the tests directories meta.txt has additional fields:
  TESTER=#login of the tester
  TESTER_NAME=#name of the tester
- TEST_TIME=#time where test was performed TEST_NAME=#name of the test
+ TEST_TIME=#time where test was performed.
+This field is requered for test meta.
+ TEST_NAME=#name of the test
  TEST_STATUS=#Status of the executed tests.
 See below for possible values.
+This field is mandatory for test meta.
  TEST_DEVICE=#Name of the device which test was performed on.
 ```